Lialix/Snake/README.md

-# snake.py
-Snake.py
-First program that I coded alone from scratch.
+First Python program that I coded alone from scratch.
+The Tkinter window close randomly when eating apple, need to debug.